Picture this scenario: A marketing executive sits at his desk scrolling through his email inbox.

 TripIt sent me a year-end recap, too.
 It would also have been a great email if the data had been accurate.

-But the culmination of data gone wrong is the recap email from Rover.com, an online service for dog-sitters, dog walkers and other home services.
+But the culmination of data gone wrong (or provider being limiting) is the recap email from Rover.com, an online service for dog-sitters, dog walkers and other home services.

 How Rover went off the leash

 The email didn’t pull the right data.

 First, let me say I love Rover’s service.
 I travel extensively and got turned on to it for canine care when I’m out of town.
 I signed up in 2017 and used it a lot with Joey, my 14-year-old Maltese pictured above.
 Pippin, a Yorkie (also pictured above), joined our family just before Thanksgiving.
 I also used Rover once for my sister’s puppy, Ollie (see pic of him below).

 Then comes the data recap email.
 There’s Pippin’s data.
 There’s Ollie’s data, too!
 But Joey?
 Not a word.
 He shrugged it off, but I could tell he felt hurt.

 If this email truly wanted to be about me and my dogs, it would have used the right data.
 Without it, the email wasted my time.

 Maybe the company didn’t have the time to pull together enough information about me.
 Or, it didn’t have access to the right data.
 So, it filled in the email with a backstory about itself.
 Big deal.